SOUTH EAST ARTS REGIONAL SNAPSHOT OVERVIEW 2017

 - Shirley Hannan National Portrait Award (Bega)

-Visual arts workshops, seminars and master classes are a regular feature of the annual calendar of events; however the availability of tertiary (mainly TAFE) visual arts courses is declining in the region.
+Visual arts workshops, seminars and master classes are a regular feature of the annual calendar of events; however the availability of tertiary (mainly TAFE) visual arts courses is no longer available in the region.

 Recent research by South East Arts identified 28 festivals with a significant arts and cultural component.
 The region has a number of signature arts festivals which celebrate the visual and performing arts, featuring local and visiting artists.
-Events such as the annual Merimbula Jazz Festival, Moruya Jazz Festival and Cobargo Folk Festival have a long history in the region with traditionally strong support from audiences.
+Events such as the annual Thredbo Blues Festival, Merimbula Jazz Festival, Granite Town (previously Moruya Jazz Festival) and Cobargo Folk Festival have a long history in the region with traditionally strong support from audiences.

-More recently established festivals, such as the Candelo Village Festival (biennial) and Sculpture on the Edge (Bermagui) have built new audiences for contemporary music and sculpture respectively.
+More recently established festivals, such as the Candelo Village Festival (biennial) and Sculpture Bermagui (Bermagui) and National Busking Championships (Cooma) have built new audiences for contemporary music and sculpture respectively.
 Festivals strongly supported by local businesses are evident in the high country and include the Thredbo Jazz, Thredbo Blues and Peak Music (Perisher) Festivals.
 Most festivals rely heavily on volunteer workers to coordinate and manage these events, with insurance coverage, succession planning and financial sustainability key issues for many festivals.

 Aboriginal Arts and Culture

 There are eight Local Aboriginal Lands Councils in the region, but no regional coordination or cooperative initiatives between them.
 There are two Aboriginal cultural centres in the region – Aboriginal Cultural Centre Monaroo Bobberrer Gudu at Jigamy and Umbarra Cultural Centre at Wallaga Lake, however the latter is currently not open for general public access.
-South East Arts recently completed an Aboriginal Arts and Cultural Action Plan to guide the organisation in development of initiatives in this area.
-South East Arts’ Aboriginal Arts and Cultural Action Plan guides the organisation in the development of initiatives.
+South East Arts has an Aboriginal Arts and Cultural Action Plan (2016-18) to guide the organisation in development of initiatives in this area.
 These include regional partnerships with Jigamy and the Bundian Way initiative, support of individual artists and employment of a part-time Aboriginal Creative and Cultural Engagement Officer.

 There is limited touring of visual and performing arts in the region mainly due to the lack of professionally managed venues.
 The various music societies and art societies have annual programs that include mainly classical music performers, through Musica Viva and Co-Opera.
 Contemporary music touring is mainly through the various commercial clubs and some arts organisations (e.g. Candelo Arts Society).
 Theatre touring is largely non-existent; however South East Arts has been developing partnerships with Critical Stages, Merrigong Theatre (Wollongong) and Canberra-based companies and artists.